 - Student art programs are underway in the Mapleton and Siuslaw School Districts.

-- The Second Saturday Gallery Tours have been revitalized and reinvigorated.
+- The Second Saturday Gallery Tours continue to be revitalized and reinvigorated.

 - Siuslaw Regional Aquatic Center has received a commitment of $500,000 toward the reopening of the pool facility in Mapleton from Oregon Rep. Caddy McKeown’s office.
 Additional funding of $300,000 has been secured from a USDA grant.
 The project is seeking additional funding.